MohaFadl/DjangoTraining/README.md

 # Django Playground

-This is a personal learning project for exploring Django with SQL.
+This is a personal learning project for exploring Django with PSQL.
 The purpose is to experiment with Django’s features, including models, the ORM, raw SQL, migrations, and admin customization and much more!!!!!!!!!!!!

 ## Purpose